xmichelleshihx/AL-LRTD/readme.md

 2.  sh split_video_to_image.sh

 3.  select partial data to train
-- Each time we first select data for training, each time select 10% data, so first time we use 10% data to train, next 20,...until 50% data.
-- use ./nonlocalselect.sh to select data.
+- we initialized with randomly selected 10% data from the unlabelled sample pool, use ./nonlocalselect.sh to select data.
 The selected data is stored in nonlocalselect_txt folder.
-- note that the select_chose can be 'random', 'DBN', 'non_local', for the first 10% data, we all use random selection, from the next selection, we separately use  'random', 'DBN' or 'non_local'.
-So the first 10% data select, we set '--is_first_selection=True' in ./nonlocalselect.sh.
-From the next selection, we shoule give which model to use as valiation model for the rest of the data, so we change '--val_model_path' as our desired model.
+- note that the select_chose can be 'DBN'(comparasion method) or 'non_local', for the first 10% data, we all use random selection, from the next selection, we separately use 'DBN' or 'non_local'.
+So the first 10% data select, we set '--is_first_selection=True' in ./nonlocalselect.sh, and can igore other parameter listed ./nonlocalselect.sh becuase we have set a break point after data selection, your can directly quit the program when meeting the break point, it means that you finished data selection.
+From 20%-50% data selection, we should comment '--is_first_selection=True'.
+Moreover, we shoule change '--val_model_path' to indicate which model as valiation model for the rest of the data.
+For example, we have already trained a model using 10% data, we use set this mode as validation model to select the next 10% data.

-3.  run train_nolocalselect_ResNetLSTM.sh for training of ResLSTM backbone.
+4.  run train_nolocalselect_ResNetLSTM.sh for training of ResLSTM backbone, set '--json_name' to indicate which butch of data you want to use, where json file is store in nonlocalselect_txt folder.

-4.  run train_nolocalselect_ResNetLSTM_nolocalFT.sh for training of ResLSTM-Nonlocal backbone.
+5.  run train_nolocalselect_ResNetLSTM_nolocalFT.sh for training of ResLSTM-Nonlocal backbone, change '--FT_checkpoint' as the previous ResLSTM model stored in results_ResLSTM_Nolocal/roundx/RESLSTM folder.

-4.  for testing, python test_singlenet_phase_+nonlocal.py -c 0 -n model(stored in results_ResLSTM_nolocal)
+6.  for testing, python test_singlenet_phase_+nonlocal.py -c 0 -n model(stored in results_ResLSTM_nolocal/roundx/RESLSTM_NOLOCAL folder)

 ## Citation
 If the code is helpful for your research, please cite our paper.